Stock market today: Wall Street extends losses as technology and energy stocks fall

-U.S. stock indexes are losing ground in afternoon trading Wednesday as Wall Street adds to its losses a day after the market’s worst skid in a month.
+U.S. stock indexes lost more ground Wednesday, with declines in the technology, energy and other sectors adding to Wall Street's losses a day after the market’s worst skid in a month.

 The employment market is being closely watched by investors and the Federal Reserve as a gauge of the economy’s strength.
-The job openings report hit Wall Street as traders anticipate that the Federal Reserve will start cutting its benchmark interest rate at its meeting later in September.
+Wall Street traders are anticipating that the Fed will start cutting its benchmark interest rate at its meeting later in September.

 The central bank raised rates to a two-decade high in an effort to cool inflation.
 The rate of inflation has been steadily easing under the weight of the higher rates, while the broader economy has remained relatively strong.
 The Fed’s goal was to tame inflation without stalling the economy into a recession.
 A weakening jobs market could raise concerns about slower economic growth ahead, but it could also mean less inflation pressure.